ananduee/journal/content/posts/lock-free-linked-list.md

 1. Increase the value by one
 1. Set this value to existing variable.

-If multiple threads are performing this action in parallel it might happen that a thread 1 (T1) has read the value and wants to increase it now another thread T2 reads this value before T1 fnishes setting the value in such cases value won't be incremneted in T2 as it has previous value.
+If multiple threads are performing this action in parallel it might happen that a thread 1 (T1) has read the value and wants to increase it now another thread T2 reads this value before T1 fnishes setting the value in such cases value won't be increased in T2 as it has previous value.

 Traditional way to solve this problem is by using locks.
 In java we can just make the method "increment" [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/locksync.html).
 This will ensure this method can only be called by one thread at a time.
 If multiple threads want to invoke this method they will automatically wait for this method to finish for active thread.

 However locks/synchronization have a cost.
-In the above example second thread will always have to wait for first thread to finish this effectively means that their is not advantage of using multiple threads.
+In the above example second thread will always have to wait for first thread to finish, this effectively means that their is no advantage of using multiple threads as at all times their is only 1 method doing the work.

 So general idea of lock free programming is - Minimize usage of locks by using [optimistic design](https://en.wikipedia.org/wiki/Optimistic_concurrency_control), [CAS](https://en.wikipedia.org/wiki/Compare-and-swap) etc. We can never eliminate locks fully as lock free programming poses certain limitations on how a programme can be written.

 ### Compare and swap (CAS)

-As per wikipedia "CAS compares the contents of a memory location with a given value and, only if they are the same, modifies the contents of that memory location to a new given value.".
+As per wikipedia "CAS compares the contents of a memory location with a given input value and if input value is same as current value it modifies the contents of that memory location to a new given value.".
+So CAS can be imagined as function taking 3 arguments.

+1. memory location
+1. expected value at the memory location
+1. new value to set at memory location

 Most of modern CPU's support this operation by default i.e. In 1 operation you can compare value in a memory location and if found equal change it to a new value.

 Java provides this through "AtomicInteger", "AtomicBoolean", "AtomicLong" etc classes.
 If you look at "compareAndSet" method inside "AtomicInteger" it is calling "Unsafe" class of java to hardware specific operation.

-Here is how are programme would look with compare and swap operation
+Here is how out programme would look with compare and swap operation

 ```java
 import java.util.concurrent.CompletableFuture;